-Kenyan national; Joel Kioko, who was brought up IN a Nairobi Slum is waiting IN earnest for news on his future IN ballet.
+Kenyan national; Joel Kioko, who was brought up in a Nairobi Slum is waiting in earnest for news on his ballet future.

 Joel’s home was a shack situated in one of nine neighbouring slums that comprise Africa’s largest urban informal settlement.
 The diseases associated with extreme poverty are rife in the slums outside Nairobi’s city centre.
 The Kioko family residence is actually a replacement of one recently destroyed by the common occurrence of fire.
 These are Joel’s origins.